Tongue & Groove or Click Lock?

 Tongue & Groove, on the other hand, has been the accepted standard in solid wood flooring for many years.
 This system requires a greater skill for installation, but does add some flexibility to the installation options available.

-There are pro’s & con’s to a click lock system:
+There are pro’s & con’s of a click lock system:

 Pro’s